How do you cook a pumpkin? I’m sharing how to roast a pumpkin, and some ideas on what to do with it and how we store it.

 Scoop out the pumpkin flesh.
 It should come off the shell nice and easy.

-You can eat it as you would other squash like acorn, spaghetti, butternut, etc. I like to place some in baggies and freeze it for use later.
+You can eat it as you would other squash like acorn, spaghetti, butternut, etc. I like to place some in freezer bags and freeze it for use later.

 What can you do with cooked or roasted pumpkin?